 This can leave a casual American woman feeling frumpy.

-When I first came here in the early 90’s it did not take me long to realize that my denim skirts and tennis shoes looked downright dowdy next to the tailored skirts and black leather shoes local women wore.
+When I first came here, it did not take me long to realize that my denim skirts and tennis shoes looked downright dowdy next to the tailored skirts and black leather shoes local women wore.
 My tourist uniform was practical for walking around Istanbul, but I stood out like a sore thumb.
 I began to change the way I dressed, just to blend in.

 Twenty five years later, weddings here are still a trauma for me because I never know what to wear.
 Many Turkish women have beautiful floor-length gowns.
 To my practical mind, it seems like a luxury to buy an expensive dress that I will wear only once or twice a year.
 Last year, I noticed to my horror that every picture taken at a wedding for the last ten years showed me in the same dress.
 I got rid of it, thinking I would be forced to buy a new one.
 I was wrong.
 I never seem to find the time or the extra money to go dress shopping.